aaronkirkham/youtube-sync/README.md

 - `npm install`
 - `npm run build`

-The client files will be output in the `dist` folder.
+The client files will be output in the `public` folder.
 If you're planning on running the client on a server in a subdirectory, remember to edit the **RewriteBase** value inside `.htaccess`.

 Alternatively you can run inside webpack-dev-server by using `npm run start`.
 The hotreload server will be live at **localhost:8080**.